 This will examine key issues surrounding the accuracy and reliability of the CRAT tool.
 The accuracy and reliability of the CRAT tool can be evaluated by examining its predictive validity and consistency in assessing the risk of reoffending.

 Another important aspect to consider is the unbiasedness of the assessors.
-The unbiasedness of the assessors can be assessed by scrutinizing the training and guidelines provided to them, as well as any potential biases that may influence their decision-making process.
+The unbiasedness of the assessors can be assessed by scrutinizing the training and guidelines provided to them, as well as any potential biases that may influence the outcome of their decision-making process.

 All these three issues – the accuracy and reliability of the CRAT tool, the unbiasedness of the assessors, and the impact of the risk assessment system on racial disparities – are all interconnected and crucial to understanding the effectiveness and fairness of the criminal justice system.